vyatkin0/only-chat-app/README.md

 # only-chat
 This is a text-based chat service that built on only-chat platform.

-It is implemened using Elasticsearch and RabbitMQ stores and queues.
+It is implemened using in memory stores and queues.

 PREREQUISITES